-Live video streaming has become increasingly popular over the last year.
+Live video streaming has become increasingly popular this year and expecting to boom in 2024.
 With more people than ever stuck at home, thanks to the effects of COVID19 and its associated lockdowns, people have had to find ways to occupy their time.
 The most common type of video streaming is undoubtedly still gaming – Twitch is more popular now than ever now.
-In January 2021 alone, streamers broadcast on Twitch 22,089,295 times, and viewers watched Twitch for a total of 2,173,794,168 hours.
-The entire live streaming industry is expected to be valued at $184.3 billion by 2027.

 1. OWN3D Pro